mmhs013/pyHomogeneity/Paper/paper.md

 V = \max \left( \frac{ \lvert S(k) \rvert}{ \sqrt{k(n-k)} } \right)
 \end{equation*}

-**_U Test:_** According to [@buishand1984tests], $U$ statistics is a robust test and good to detect change-point in middle of series.
-The $U$ statistics is calculated as using the equation below and estimate critical values for the test-statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.
+**_U Test:_** $U$ statistics is a robust test and good to detect change-point in middle of series [@buishand1984tests].
+The $U$ statistics is calculated as using the equation below and estimate critical values for the test-statistic using the given table by Buishand [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 U = \frac{1}{n(n+1)} \sum_{i=1}^{n-1} S(k)^2